10 Vegan Essentials To Have In Your Kitchen

 6. Sweeteners

-A vegan diet does not just involve green leafy vegetables and fruits, as you would assume.
-But you can also make desserts with natural sweeteners such as organic pure cane sugar or coconut sugar.
+A vegan diet isn’t limited to vegetables and fruit—you can still enjoy desserts sweetened naturally with organic pure cane sugar or coconut sugar.

 - Monk fruit.